NETBible KJV GRK-HEB XRef Arts Hymns

 Numbers 32:11

-Context32:11 ‘Because they have not followed me wholeheartedly, 8 not 9 one of the men twenty years old and upward 10 who came from Egypt will see the land that I swore to give 11 to Abraham, Isaac, and Jacob,
+32:11 ‘Because they have not followed me wholeheartedly, 8 not 9 one of the men twenty years old and upward 10 who came from Egypt will see the land that I swore to give 11 to Abraham, Isaac, and Jacob,

 1 tn The emphasis of the line is clear enough – it begins literally “mouth to mouth” I will speak with him.
-In human communication this would mean equality of rank, but Moses is certainly not equal in rank with the
+In human communication this would mean equality of rank, but Moses is certainly not equal in rank with the Lord.
+And yet God is here stating that Moses has an immediacy and directness with communication with God.
+It goes beyond the idea of friendship, almost to that of a king’s confidant.

-2 tn The word מַרְאֶה (mar’eh) refers to what is seen, a vision, an appearance.
+2 tn The word מַרְאֶה (mareh) refers to what is seen, a vision, an appearance.
 Here it would have the idea of that which is clearly visible, open, obvious.

 3 tn The word “form” (תְּמוּנָה, tÿmunah) means “shape, image, form.”
-The Greek text took it metaphorically and rendered it “the glory of the
+The Greek text took it metaphorically and rendered it “the glory of the Lord.”
+This line expresses even more the uniqueness of Moses.
+The elders saw God on one special occasion (Exod 24:10), and the people never (Deut 4:12, 15), but Moses has direct and familiar contact with God.

 4 tn This is an uncommon root.
 It may be connected to the word “anoint” as here (see RSV).
 But it may also be seen as an intended parallel to “perpetual due” (see Gen 47:22; Exod 29:28; Lev 6:11 [HT]).